Skiing in Whistler Blackcomb Today: Live Report

 Whistler Blackcomb Snow Report and Conditions

-It has been a consistent week of accumulation at Whistler Blackcomb, with 17 cm of fresh snow falling in the last 48 hours.
-This brings our weekly total to 32 cm and maintains a healthy, deep alpine base of 237 cm.
-Today, the mountain is enjoying a brief period of clearing as a weak ridge moves through, offering a mix of sun and cloud with light alpine winds.
+It has been a productive week of accumulation at Whistler Blackcomb, with 10 cm of fresh snow falling in the last 24 hours and a total of 26 cm over the past two days.
+This steady intake has bolstered our alpine base to a healthy 239 cm.
+Today, the mountain is seeing a mix of sun and cloud with isolated flurries as a Pacific system begins to exit the region, leaving behind moderate ridgetop winds.

 Weekly Theme: Groomers & Snow Top-Ups